FAQs for Just Roughin' It

 Where do Just Roughin' It trips in Arizona and Grand Canyon originate?

-For all Arizona hiking or backpacking trips, we can pick you up from your hotel in Phoenix or Flagstaff (for a list of hotels we offer pick up, please see the Prepare for Your Trip information).
-Since the metro area is very large and can add 1+ hours to the drive time and can take everyone off schedule, we will not pick-up in Scottsdale, or anywhere else in the Phoenix metro area - we ONLY pick-up at specific hotels.
+For all Arizona hiking or backpacking trips, we can pick you up from your hotel in Phoenix (Scottsdale) or Flagstaff (for a list of hotels we offer pick up, please see the Prepare for Your Trip information).
+Since the metro area is very large and can add 1+ hours to the drive time and can take everyone off schedule, we will only pick up at the North Scottsdale hotels listed in the Pre-trip information.
 We can meet you at Grand Canyon National Park for certain trips but we will not discount the trip if you decide to use your own transportation.

 Where do Just Roughin' It trips in Yosemite National Park originate?